rtx-exe-666/rtx-exe-666/README.md

 2. **[AutoPentestX](https://github.com/rtx-exe-666/AutoPentestX.git)**
    A brief description of the project and technologies used.
 3. **[Aether-Ai](https://github.com/rtx-exe-666/Aether-Ai.git)**
-   Aether is a next-generation AI language model designed
+   Aether is a next-generation AI language model designed.
 4. **[ai-resume-generator6](https://github.com/rtx-exe-666/ai-resume-generator6.git)**
-   It helps to create resume in one click
+     It helps to create resume in one click.

 Feel free to check them out and provide feedback!